bingson/WinGolems/Readme.md

 A good computer interface makes it easier to complete frequent tasks and automate redundant processes, saving both time and mental resources.
 A truly transformative interface is one that goes beyond automation by giving user the ability to solve problems that would be impossible to tackle otherwise.
 Because mastering an interface requires internalizing its component objects and operations, interface designers have the ability to introduce new elements of cognition and modes of thought.

 WinGolems embodies a collection of AutoHotkey (AHK) modules and templates that I have written or adapted from others over the years to automate and augment how I interact with my computer.
 After going through a short tutorial below, new users will be able to start building their own interface layers by modifying sample code in the quick start template  (no prior Autohotkey knowledge is assumed).
+Before investing any time into AHK, the quick start template below can be run as an executable.

 One of the key strengths of AHK is it's powerful and parsimonious syntax for creating different interface layers in Windows.
 The AHK code below illustrates this by showing how easy it is to create 3 shortcuts for opening/reactivating a web browser using WinGolems convenience functions.